turkerozturk/PersonalTopicsTrackerWithCalendar/README.md

+[!IMPORTANT]
+2025-03-20: From now on, the result fat jar of this project is loadable by MoreThanPomodoro project as a module.
+If anyone wants to use this as standalone project, to compile this without errors, get the dependency codes of mtp-glugin-api from MoreThanPomodoro project, or remove it from pom.xml, from META-INF\services, from TopicsTrackerPanel.java interface implementation.

 # Personal Topics Tracker with Calendar - Türker Öztürk

 Personal Topics Tracker with Calendar is a desktop application designed to help you track your daily activities, workouts, and other topics in an easy-to-use calendar view.
 The application allows you to log, update, and analyze your progress across various topics on a monthly basis.